-This Appendix lists all POMs adopted under the LG Act 1993 by the former Gosford City Council and the former Wyong Shire Council. are current up until the date of notification (3 May 2023).
+• POMs adopted under the LG Act 1993 by the former Gosford and Wyong Councils that were current until the adoption of the Council Community Land Plan of Management 2023

-POMs listed here as "POMs that continue to apply" continue to have effect in relation to land listed in those POMs (note - the affected lands are not listed in this POM).
+"Other POMs that continue to apply" continue to have effect in relation to land listed in those POMs.

-POMs listed here as "POMs that cease " no longer apply.
+"Other POMs that cease to apply" are no longer operative.

-POMs that continue to apply
+Other POMs that continue to apply